mennetorelli/Plumberz/README.md

             .| stdoutC)
 ```

-Like in the server case, we use `runTCPClient` in a similar way to connect with the server.
+As in the server case, we use `runTCPClient` in a similar way to connect with the server.

 The rationale of the client logic is as follows:
 we want to read a file and send its content to the client everytime the user press a key,